 When your sensitive information is exposed because of poor security, carelessness, or intentional wrongdoing by your employer or a third-party vendor, it can cause serious financial and emotional harm.
-Data breaches can impact nearly every part of your life, from your bank account and credit score to your health privacy and even your job.
-These aren’t just technical issues, they’re legal violations, and you have the right to hold someone accountable.
+A data breach can impact nearly every part of your life.
+From your bank account and credit score to your health, privacy and even your job.

-At Bibiyan Law Group, our experienced Los Angeles data breach lawyers focus on helping employees and consumers fight back when their private information is exposed due to negligence or misconduct.
-We help clients take legal action, seek compensation, and demand better protections from the companies that failed them.
+At Bibiyan Law Group, our experienced Los Angeles data breach lawyers focus on helping employees and consumers fight back when private information is exposed due to negligence or misconduct.
+We help clients evaluate their legal options, pursue compensation, and push for stronger protections from the companies that failed them.

 What Is a Data Breach?